Motorcycles are dangerous! Never EVER ride one!

 Response no. 3

-Riding a motorcycle is about the journey, not the destination
+Riding a motorcycle is an experience that moves the soul

 Unless you own an Aston Martin, driving a car is first and foremost a practical thing.